CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Abstract

 \section{Abstract}

-Academic and research Cyber Infrastructures (CI) present unique security challenges due to their collaborative nature, heterogeneous components, and the lack of practical, tailored security assessment frameworks.
-Existing standards can be too generic or complex for CI administrators to apply effectively.
-This report introduces a systematic, mission-centric approach to estimate and analyze the security posture of a CI.
-The framework guides administrators through a top-down process: (1) defining unacceptable losses and security missions, (2) identifying associated system hazards and critical assets, and (3) modeling the CI's components and their relationships as a security knowledge graph.
-The core of this methodology is the construction of directed attack graphs, which systematically map all potential paths an adversary could take from an entry point to a critical asset.
-By visualizing these attack paths alongside defense mechanisms, the framework provides a clear, comprehensive overview of the system's vulnerabilities and security gaps.
-This structured approach enables CI operators to proactively assess risks, prioritize mitigation strategies, and make informed, actionable decisions to strengthen the overall security posture of the CI.
+Academic and research cyberinfrastructures (AR-CIs) present unique security challenges due to their collaborative nature, heterogeneous components, and the lack of practical security assessment frameworks tailored to their needs.
+We propose Cyber Infrastructure Security Analysis Framework (CISAF) -- a simple, systematic, mission-centric approach to analyze the security posture of a CI and prioritize mitigation actions.
+CISAF guides administrators through a top-down process: (1) defining unacceptable losses, (2) identifying associated system hazards and critical assets, (3) analyzing possible attack paths that target these critical assets, and (4) analyzing security mechanisms that lie on these attack paths.
+By combining information about the CI architecture, mission, attack vectors, and security mechanisms, CISAF provides a clear overview of potential security risks and offers valuable information to prioritize mitigation actions.